energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

     - This project is a CONCEPTUAL PROTOTYPE (demonstrating end-to-end EW-DOS -> OCEAN connenctivity).
 Not included:

         * How EW-AI is onboarded into EW-DO
-        * How vendors/manufacturers are onboarded into EW-AI
+        * How vendors/manufacturers are onboarded/registered into EW-AI
-        * How devices are fully authenticated/seured to connect to EW-AI (I will integrate with ENS though obviously), although I realize authentication will ultimately be required (maybe it can get in, not sure)s
+        * How devices are fully authenticated/secured (I will integrate with ENS though obviously) and I realize full authentication will ultimately be required
+        * How various JSON Data payloads are handled in multi/cross vendor analysis (JSON Schema will be required, etc.)
-        * Performace tuning
+        * Performace tuning of this concept
         * IT/Production/Operational deployments, etc.